-In March 2020, each of our executive officers entered into a severance agreement with us providing for certain benefits to the executive officer in a termination event, including in connection with a "change in control."
-Pursuant to each executive officer's severance agreement, if the executive officer's employment with us is terminated for any reason, the executive officer will be entitled to receive a lump sum payment equal to the sum of his earned but unpaid base salary through his termination date plus any accrued but unused vacation days, and any other vested benefits that the executive officer may have under our employee benefit plans (collectively referred to as the "Accrued Obligations").
+In March 2020, we engaged our compensation consultant, Semler Brossy, to assist us in reviewing and assessing our executive officer compensation package, including a review of appropriate severance arrangements for our executive officers.
+After consultation with Semler Brossy, and reviewing a variety of factors, including the scope and nature of severance agreements for the executive officers at our peer companies, we entered into severance agreements with each of our executive officers.
+The severance agreements provide clarity to our shareholders and executives on the treatment under different termination scenarios, addressing any concerns about how discretion might be applied.
+These severance agreements provide for certain benefits to the executive officer in a termination event, including in connection with a "change in control."
+Pursuant to each executive officer's severance agreement, if the executive officer's employment with us is terminated for any reason, the executive officer will be entitled to receive a lump-sum payment equal to the sum of his earned but unpaid base salary through his termination date plus any accrued but unused vacation days, and any other vested benefits that the executive officer may have under our employee benefit plans (collectively referred to as the "Accrued Obligations").